 Coming down to potential reasons for this it could be that –

 1. U.S. Gold gave a measly 4-6 months for the game to be fully completed in (F**K SAKE!!!) and there just simply wasn’t enough time for a one man team to get anything bar the most basic game skeleton done.

 2. Richard Aplin has stated that he simply wasn’t into these types of games.
-That’s fine though, there are games that are insanely popular which I find quite dull and it’s all a matter of taste but if you don’t ‘get it’ then it’s going to be hard to try and simulate whatever ‘it’ is.
-In fact Amiga Final Fight is a classic example of ticking all the boxes but almost completely missing the point as I don’t think Mr Aplin appreciated what made the game so popular in the first place and as such it got lost in the translation (That and actually having no time to fine tune the gameplay).
+That’s fine though, there are games that are insanely popular which I find quite dull and it’s all a matter of taste, but if you don’t ‘get it’ then it’s going to be hard to try and simulate whatever ‘it’ is.
+In fact, Amiga Final Fight is a classic example of ticking all the boxes but almost completely missing the point, as I don’t think Mr Aplin appreciated what made the game so popular in the first place and as such it got lost in the translation (That and actually having no time to fine tune the gameplay).

 I see the same thing happening in the music production world where a band of one genre gets recorded by an engineer who’s into another.
 While the engineer may be very talented and it’s technically all very well recorded something will inevitably slip through the net as you need to understand what’s happening from an artistic point of view as well as a technical one.
 Games are no different!

-The other thing is the enemies AI.
+Another thing is the enemies AI.
 They all seem to have the same basic AI pattern, like it’s been copied and pasted for each instance.

 The routine goes something like this –